| | | |

 • potatoes – overtakes the flavor of the broth

-• older herbs and vegetables – alters the flavor of broth
+• Older herbs and vegetables – alter the flavor of the broth

-• powdered herbs – creates sediment within the broth and can be overbearing in taste when not measured correctly
+• Powdered herbs – create sediment within the broth and can be overbearing in taste when not measured correctly

-Bone broth is a low acidic item which will require the use of a pressure canner to make it shelf stable.
+Bone broth is a low acidic item that will require the use of a pressure canner to make it shelf stable.

 Water